KITATUS/KITATUS.github.io/_posts/2022-04-22-gamedevterminology.md

 Denial Of Service Attack (DoS)
 : A malicious attempt to slow down or terminate connections of servers by flooding the target with requests and/or junk data.

+Digital Rights Management (DRM)
+: Refers to copy protection, usually software-based but historically has been hardware based - tools utilized to stop people illegally sharing games.

 Distributed Denial of Service Attack (DDoS)
 : Similar to Denial of Service, Distributed Denial of Service attacks are a DoS attack using multiple endpoints to send the requests and/or junk data.

+DRM-Free
+: Term used to refer to a product that does not have DRM (See: DRM).

 ### E